tonivet/django_auth/readme.md

 # Django Authentication Project

 Simple web authentication system with django.
 Extends build in django authentication system with adding some additional data for the user like city, country, gender and profile picture in separate sql table.
 Frontend is basic, made with bootsrap 5.<br  />
-User:
+User can:
-* can register
+* sign up
 * login
 * logout
 * change password
 * change profile data
-* reset password with send email
+* reset password (with reset link send to email)
 * delete account

 app_core is django main project folder, accounts app is where are upgrades to authentication system.